lokesh/lokesh-dhakar/src/places.md

      * @return {[Object]} checkins
      */
     checkinsFilteredByCategoryAndLocation() {
-      let checkins = this.filterCheckinsByCategory(this.checkins, this.categoryFilter, this.subCategoryFilter);
+      let checkins = filterCheckinsByCategory(this.checkins, this.categoryFilter, this.subCategoryFilter);
       return this.filterCheckinsByLocation(checkins, this.locationFilter);
     },